 Scotty was a prospector, stunt rider and con man who used to con investors in to backing his “mining” adventures.
 It was reported that when the investor’s delegation wanted the view their new mine, Scotty would march them around the hot valley until they forgave or forgot about their investment.

 In 1922, Johnson started building Scotty’s castle as a vacation home.
 When the size and scope of the property was realized, people assumed Scotty used the proceeds for his gold mine to pay for the Ranch.
-Scotty, ever the promoter did nothing to correct the record and soon The Johnson’ vacation home.
+Scotty, ever the promoter did nothing to correct the record and soon The Johnson’ vacation home is associated with him

 The Death Valley Ranch was know as “Scotty’s Castle in spite of the fact that Scotty rarely stayed over, rather living and sleeping at a 5 room cabin in lower vine canyon a short distance away